marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-code-generation-conventions.rst

   The default value of this option is enabled, thus the only useful form of the option is :option:`-fno-sync-libcalls`.
-This option is used in the implementation of the libatomic runtime library.
+This option is used in the implementation of the :samp:`libatomic` runtime library.